Leroymilo/FurnitureFramework/doc/Special Types/TV.md

 "Screen Scale": 2
 ```

-The screen position is in pixels, starting from the top left of the sprite.
+The screen position is an integer [Vector](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Structures/Vector.md) in pixels, starting from the top left of the sprite.

 The screen scale might not be very intuitive: most TVs have a screen scale of 4, except the Plasma TV and the Tropical TV with a scale of 2, so you can base your TV's screen scale from these values.